 How can we help?

 Supporting loved ones can be demanding enough without having to manage illness and paperwork on top of everything else.
-Using Wanngi as an easy viewing platform to My Health Records, you can keep track of multiple records in a secure, easily accessible app.
+Using Wanngi Family+ membership as a platform, you can keep track of multiple records in a secure, easily accessible app.

-Nominated representatives can also be given access to the records.
-This way, Carolyn or her parents’ carers can view them as well as their nominated health professionals.
+Nominated representatives could also be given shared access to the records.
+This way, Carolyn or her parents’ carers can view them and share to their nominated health professionals.
 They can also use the app to keep track of relevant conditions and medication.

 With Carolyn’s parents now settled in their new home for more than two years, they are loving the everyday perks of living within their community.
 Carolyn still commutes regularly to visit, but she no longer worries for her father, who is well cared for with 24/7 support.

-To learn more about Wanngi, subscribe to our newsletter for the latest updates and be the first to hear about our launch.
+To learn more about Wanngi, subscribe to our newsletter for the latest updates.